pereznetworks/My-Tic-Tac-Toe-Game/README.md

     - at least 1 player name has to be entered
     - computer plays unnamed player

+  - Computer Player will seem to win or lose naturally
+    - Logic and randomness programmed
+    - Computer can win, if human player really screws up
+    - Computer Player will not always play the same series moves given the same game board scenario

 ## In future versions....

   - Give players a choice of colors and symbols, avatars, to use in the game.